JAlbertCode/prompt-marketplace/README.md

 - **Styling**: TailwindCSS
 - **State Management**: Zustand
 - **Notifications**: react-hot-toast
+- **API Integration**:
-- **API Integration**: Perplexity Sonar API
+  - Perplexity Sonar API for text generation
+  - OpenAI DALL-E API for image generation

 ## Credit System

 ### Overview

-The credit system in Sonar Prompt Marketplace forms the economic backbone of the platform.
+The credit system in PromptFlow forms the economic backbone of the platform.
 It provides a standardized mechanism for pricing prompt executions, compensating prompt creators, and ensuring the platform's sustainability.

 ### How Credits Work